SmartThingsCommunity/webrtc-tutorial/step_3/STEP_3.md

 new url address.
 To fix this problem, you should change `SERVER_URL` in `.env` for new one and then change all `FORWARD_URL` in `schema.json` and update your smartthings schema:

-    $ smartthings schema <- returns a list of schemas, copy ID of smartthings schema you want to update
     $ smartthings schema:update [schema_id]

 [Previous](../step_2/STEP_2.md)